dandemeyere/responsys-api/README.md

 # ResponsysApi

 A gem to help you communicate to the Responsys Interact SOAP API.
+Currently supporting version 6.20.

 ## Documentation